nicetomytyuk/ex-1-2-es6-course/README.md

 Each newly added student should be appended after the last added.

 IF the user is trying to add a Student with age <= 12 prevent the insert and notify the user that only Students with age of 12 > are admitted.

+## How to contribute

+Contribution and feedback is encouraged and always welcome.